prussianblue-cms/project-template/docs/ddev-commands.md

-# DDEV Commands
+# PrussianBlue CLI
 These commands help perform actions, save typing and aid developer memory.

+Commands are defined in two different ways:
+- As DDEV commands, found in .ddev/commands/host/
+- As Drush commands provided by submodules of prussianblue_builder

+## DDEV Site Builder Utilities
-* **Site Builder** commands are useful to someone working on a website built with PrussianBlue.
+These are useful to someone working on a website built with PrussianBlue.
 They are prefixed with `pb-`.
-* **Developer** commands are useful to someone working on PrussianBlue.
-These are prefixed wth `pb-dev-`.

-## Site Builder Utilities

-## pb-uli
+### pb-uli
 Same as running `ddev drush uli | pbcopy`

 ### pb-site-reinstall
 Wipes the database and does a fresh install of the site via `drush site-reinstall`.
 Does not touch dependencies or code in any way.
 Does not install prussianblue_builder or its submodules.

+## Drush Site Builder Utilities
+Drush commands help site builders interact with content and configuration in a Drupal instance.
+They are prefixed with `pb:` and can be found by running `ddev drush | grep pb:`.

+### pb:populate-menus
+Creates dummy elements in the main and secondary-navigation menus.

-### pb-paragraphs-connect
+### pb:paragraphs-connect
-An alias of the Drush command pb-paragraphs-connect.
-Enables the paragraph types in content type fields.
-This command depends on the content type builder modules being enabled, since they implement the hook needed to decide what paragraph ids they allow in their fields.
+Enables the paragraph types in the fields that allow them in nodes.
+The command and the paragraph discovery API are defined in the `pb_paragraphs_connector` module.

-## PrussianBlue Developer Commands
+## DDEV PrussianBlue Developer Commands
+These are useful to someone working on the PrussianBlue software.
+They are prefixed wth `pb-dev-`.

+### pb-dev-site-reinstall
+Runs:
+- pb-site-reinstall
+- pb-dev-enable-dev-modules
+- pb-dev-starterkit
+- pb-uli

 ### pb-dev-enable-dev-modules
 Enables the modules:

 - pb_devel_generate
 - mix (disable caches for development)

+### pb-dev-starterkit
+Enables the starterkit theme and sets it as default.

 ### pb-dev-config-update-module [module path]
 Patches the configuration of the given module to match that of the config/sync directory.